IngoSehnbruch/SimpleGUI-for-NordVPN/README.md

-# A SimpleGUI for NordVPN
+# A SimpleGUI for NordVPN on LINUX

 NordVPN only provides a commandline tool to control the vpn on linux.